 Many of the greatest ideas and discoveries come from a diverse mix of minds, backgrounds and experiences, and we are committed to cultivating an inclusive work environment.
 The Simons Foundation provides equal opportunities to all employees and applicants for employment without regard to race, religion, color, age, sex, national origin, sexual orientation, gender identity, genetic disposition, neurodiversity, disability, veteran status or any other protected category under federal, state and local law.

-The application materials should include a curriculum vitae and a list of publications as well as statements, no longer than three pages each, of current and planned research and of teaching activities.
-The NYU application should include the names and contact information of three scientists who can provide letters of reference.
-The candidate should also have these three referees email their reference letters directly to CCQ at email@example.com.
+The application materials should include a letter describing current and planned research and teaching activities, a curriculum vita, list of publications.
+The NYU application should include the names and contact information of three references.
+The candidate should also have these three reference letters emailed directly to CCA at firstname.lastname@example.org.